 Safety Toe Caps for Protection Against Impact

 Apart from comfort features, and a stable outsole, work boots for plantar fasciitis also offer foot protection.

 Safety toe caps are shielding reinforcements protecting your toes from impact and compression.
 The most common types of safety toes are steel, composite, and alloy toe caps.

 Steel and alloy toes offer outstanding protection, with alloy toe caps providing more mobility.
 Composite toes still protect you but not as much as their metal counterparts.
-However, they don’t conduct heat, cold, and electricity.
+However, they don't conduct heat, cold, or electricity.

 Unfortunately, many brands are more focused on their profits than offering quality work footwear.
 That's why there are many low-quality yet expensive boots made from substandard materials that can barely last several months.